-- 14.3.4 Publication shall be accomplished at a minimum by placing the required information on the Anti-Doping Organization's website and leaving the information up for the longer of one month or the duration of any period of Ineligibility. - 14.3.5 14.3.5 Except as provided in Article 14.3.1, no Anti-Doping Organization or WADAaccredited laboratory, or official of either, shall publicly comment on the specific facts of any pending case (as opposed to general description of process and science) except in response to public comments attributed to, or based on information provided by, the Athlete, other Person or their entourage or other representatives. - 14.3.6 14.3.6 The mandatory Public ReportingDisclosure required in 14.3.2 shall not be required where the Athlete or other Person who has been found to have committed an anti-doping rule violation is a Minor.Protected Person or Recreational Athlete.
-Any optional Public ReportingDisclosure in a case involving a MinorProtected Person or Recreational Athlete shall be proportionate to the facts and circumstances of the case. - 14.4 Statistical Reporting
+14.3.3-In any case where it is determined, after a hearing or appeal, that the Athlete or other Person did not commit an anti-doping rule violation, the fact that the decision may has been appealed may be publicly disclosed.
+However, the decision itself and the underlying facts may not be Publicly Disclosed onlyexcept with the consent of the Athlete or other Person who is the subject of the decision.
+The Anti-Doping Organization with results management Results Management responsibility shall use reasonable efforts to obtain such consent, and if consent is obtained, shall Publicly Disclose the decision in its entirety or in such redacted form as the Athlete or other Person may approve. - 14.3.5 14.3.4 Publication shall be accomplished at a minimum by placing the required information on the Anti-Doping Organization's website and leaving the information up for the longer of one month or the duration of any period of Ineligibility. - 14.3.6 14.3.5 No Except as provided in Articles 14.3.1 and 14.3.3, no Anti-Doping Organization or WADA-accredited laboratory, or official of either, shall publicly comment on the specific facts of any pending case (as opposed to general description of process and science) except in response to public comments attributed to, or based on information provided by, the Athlete, other Person or their entourage or other representatives. - 14.3.7 The mandatory Public Reporting Disclosure required in 14.3.2 shall not be required where the Athlete or other Person who has been found to have committed an anti-doping rule violation is a Minor, Protected Person or Recreational Athlete.
+Any optional Public Reporting Disclosure in a case involving a Minor, Protected Person or Recreational Athlete shall be proportionate to the facts and circumstances of the case.

+14.4 Statistical Reporting